joeysmoll/joeysmoll.com/_portfolio/blocchat.md

 3. Create a template and a controller for the username modal
   * The modal username template utilizes the __```ng-model```__ directive on the username textbox to pass the textbox value to the Username controller
   * Within the Username controller create a __```$scope.createUsername```__ method
-    * The __```$scope.createUsername```__ method runs two important functions, one sets the username based on what is enetered in the username textbox, the other function saves the username as a cookie on the application
+    * The __```$scope.createUsername```__ method runs two important functions, one sets the username based on what is entered in the username textbox, the other function saves the username as a cookie on the application
   * Use a __```ng-submit```__ directive to invoke the __```$scope.createUsername```__ method when the username modal is submitted

 ### Challenge 5: How do I send Messages?